kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Here's a simple list to follow which can help keep you organized:

-1. Use some form of versioning your files **consistently** We provide a couple of options here, but you can come up with your own plan of action.
+1. Use some form of versioning your files ***consistently*** We provide a couple of options here, but you can come up with your own plan of action.
-	a. **Slap a date stamp on everything.**
+   - **Slap a date stamp on everything.**
-	b.
-When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py).
+   - When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py).
-	c.
-You can automatically add datestamps in your code like such:
+   - You can automatically add datestamps in your code like such:

 ```
 from datetime import date